7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 "So far I've used it to grow pea shoots and melon microgreens but also mung bean and urad dal sprouts, as well as a flat of Timothy hay for our guinea pigs to enjoy." — Customer Review

-Do I need to use the silicone sheets or can I just use soil?
+Do I need to use the silicone or can I just use soil?

 You can use either!
-The kit includes two silicone sheets, but the trays work perfectly with soil or coco coir if you prefer traditional growing.
+The kit includes two pieces of reusable silicone grow medium, but the trays work perfectly with soil or coco coir if you prefer traditional growing.
 Many growers keep both options available and choose based on the variety or their schedule.

-With proper care and cleaning, the silicone sheets can last for months.
+With proper care and cleaning, the 1.2mm silicone is rated for 20 to 30+ grow cycles, or roughly 18 to 24 months of regular use.
 "I don't see them wearing out anytime soon but it's nice to know I have a second just in case and can swap them out as I see fit." — Customer Review

 Can I stack multiple kits?